-Emery Creek is a 7.0-mile trail that begins near the bottom of Grassy Mountain at Holly Creek.
+Emery Creek is a 7.0-mile trail that begins near the bottom of Little Bald Mountain at Holly Creek.
 The trail crosses Holly Creek to join Emery Creek which is flowing in from the north.
 The first part of the trail is a river trail.
-The trail follows Emery Creek in a cove for awhile before gradually ascending up the mountain.
+The trail follows Emery Creek in a cove for a while before gradually ascending up the mountain.
 As it ascends it will cross the creek more than 20 times and pass two waterfalls before detouring from Emery Creek approximately at the 4.5-mile mark.

 From here the trail becomes a mountain trail gaining elevation more rapidly before detouring again to the east then southeast and finally hooking back dramatically to the northwest and following this general direction until the trail comes to Emery Creek Overlook at mile 6.7 and .3 miles farther to Little Bald Mountain where the Cherokees use to play their tribal stick games.

 The trail has 2 access points.
 The most popular access point is its trailhead at Holly Creek.
-This trailhead is at the bottom of Grassy Mountain where the other access point is on top of Grassy Mountain via Forest Service Road 68.
+This trailhead is at the bottom of Little Bald Mountain where the other access point is on top of Little Bald Mountain via Forest Service Road 68.
 Tearbritches Trailhead is nearby.

 The trailhead at Holly Creek is the easiest and shortest route to the two 40 feet plus waterfalls on the trail.
-The other scenic feature on the trail is Emery Creek Overlook which is on top of Grassy Mountain.
-The overlook is .3 miles from the trail terminus on top of Grassy Mountain.
+The other scenic feature on the trail is Emery Creek Overlook which is on top of Little Bald Mountain.
+The overlook is .3 miles from the trail terminus on top of Little Bald Mountain.

 The only way to see both the falls and the overlook is either park a vehicle at both trailheads or hike an out and back.
 An out and back on this trail is rated strenuous.

-From the trailhead at Holly Creek to the terminus on top of Grassy Mountain is 7.0 miles.
+From the trailhead at Holly Creek to the terminus on top of Little Bald Mountain is 7.0 miles.
 Two different measurements recorded the same thing.
-The trail is rated strenuous due to its 20 plus creek crossings in addition to a 2,651 feet change in elevation most of it occurring after Emery Creek Falls.
+The trail is rated strenuous due to a 2,651 feet change in elevation most of it occurring after Emery Creek Falls.
 There is no other trail in the area that comes close to this change in elevation.
+Hiking just to the falls and back is rated easy to moderate.

 The trail is marked fairly well with green fluorescent markers all the way to the second 40 foot waterfall.
-The markers are less frequent to the top of Grassy Mountain after the second waterfall.
+The markers are less frequent to the top of Little Bald Mountain after the second waterfall.

-The trail will be described from its lower elevation trailhead at Holly Creek proceeding up Grassy Mountain.
+The trail will be described from its lower elevation trailhead at Holly Creek proceeding up Little Bald Mountain.

 From the trailhead take the top trail and continue along the ridge with Holly Creek on the left for .3 miles.
 At the .3 mile mark, Emery Creek flows in from the left and joins Holly Creek.
 There should be a pink ribbon marking where to ford Holly Creek right to left.
 Proceed slightly upstream for an easier crossing.
 The first green fluorescent ribbon marking Emery Creek Trail should be visible on the west bank of Holly Creek.